ForMat-Lab/Robotic-3D-DIC/README.md

 ## Overview

-**MycoRobo3D-DIC** is an automated imaging acquisition system designed for high-throughput and precise imaging experiments.
+**MycoRobo3D-DIC** is an automated imaging acquisition system designed for high-throughput studies.
 It integrates robotic automation with imaging hardware to capture images at predefined sample positions.
 The system facilitates synchronized movements and image captures between an ABB robot, Basler cameras, and an Arduino microcontroller.

 ---